back1ash/HCBS-Test-Suite/README.md

 - [ ] **More Tests**: The repository will be updated with new tests, as the HCBS patches continue to evolve.
 - [ ] **Rewrite Taskset Analyzer**: The taskset generation software is currently closed source, but I plan to rewrite it to include newer algorithms and make it open source.
-- [ ] **Rewrite Periodic Task in Rust**: Currently the periodic_task and periodic_thread binaries come from another git repository and are written in C.
+- [ ] **Rewrite Periodic Task in Rust**: Currently the periodic_task and periodic_thread binaries come from another git repository and are written in C. This would remove the need for the C compiler (only non BusyBox builds).

 ---